Together we’re stronger & Your Voice Matters

 An active bystander is someone who says or does something when they see harassment and discrimination.
 You can be an active bystander online by using the suggestions in the toolkit and video.

-Let us know what you think of the resources in the feedback form here.
+Let us know what you think of the resources by emailing email@example.com.

 While we think it’s really important for us all to stand up for what we believe in, we also strongly believe that your safety comes first.
 If a situation seems too risky, don’t feel pressured to get involved.
 Do what you can, like take screenshots, report posts to social media platforms, and report any serious harassment to the Office of the eSafety Commissioner.